Posted on March 18, 2021 | Branding

 Apart from a lawsuit, you could receive a DMCA takedown notice if you commit copyright infringement.
 Google takes note of all valid copyright violations your website receives.
 If these infractions stack up, your business site could appear lower in the search results.

-8. Make Sure Your Images are Mobile-Friendly
+8. Make Sure Your Images Are Mobile-Friendly

 9. Share Your Images

 Start by sharing your images on social media.
 Make sure you add links in your newsletters and other e-mail correspondences.
 When sharing on social media, encourage followers and friends to share your images with others.
+As Justin Morgan, the Dental Marketing Guy, would advise, visual content that resonates emotionally tends to generate more engagement and sharing across platforms.

 10. Consider Lazy Loading